nqpz/stupidart/README.md

 ## Controls for interactive use

-You can run `stupidart -i` and watch the image as it is generated (this will be slower than the default non-interactive approach).
+Unless you run `stupidart -I`, you will watch the image as it is generated (note that this is slower than the non-interactive approach due to some internals).

   - `1`: Generate random shapes (default)
   - `2`: Generate only triangles